sa-diq/Middlesbrough-Accident-Analysis/README.md

 * Average Driver Age: 35 years
 * Average Vehicle Age: 5.27 years

-The pages of the dashboard are seen in the screenshot below:
+The pages of the dashboard are seen in the screenshots below:

 ![Accident Analysis](PowerBI_Screenshots/accident_analysis.png)